 IPAB symbolizes everything that is wrong with Obamacare — taking power away from doctors and patients and putting it in the hands of elite experts who have virtually no accountability to voters.

 Under current law, Medicare is on track to pay doctors less than a third of what private health insurers pay.
 IPAB could make even deeper cuts to keep spending within Obamacare’s fixed budget, and President Obama has called for the board to cut Medicare further to help with deficit reduction.

 During the House Budget Committee hearing, Chairman Paul Ryan challenged Secretary Sebelius to explain how doctors and hospitals will be able to provide services if Medicare payments are cut so deeply that they don’t even cover doctors’ costs.

-Sec.
-Sebelius was literally in the hot seat as she testified in the hearing room that easily reached 90 degrees.
-Even the air conditioning system couldn’t take it!
-She offered utopian promises about the incredible savings that will come from government-directed and regulated programs.
+Secretary Sebelius — who was literally in the hot seat as she testified in the hearing room that reached 90 degrees — avoided the question and, instead, offered utopian promises about the incredible cost savings and efficiency gains that will come from government-directed and regulated programs.

 “We’d like not to find out,” Foster replied, stressing that “the potential access problems could be very serious.”